 Major-General U.S.V.
 June 27, 1864 “for gallant and meritorious services in the field.”

-See more about the life of John C. Robinson
+See more on the life of John C. Robinson.